fastah/network-kit-android/README.md

 Once you have configured the keys and configured security, you may launch the application, and monitor Fastah's initialization state using Android Studio's Logcat window: look for message prefix `FastahNetworkKit`.

-To start using `MeasureManager`, use the `getInstance` accessor below, such as from within your [Activity](examples/app/src/main/java/com/getfastah/exampleswithfastahnetworkkit/SampleActivity.java).
+To start using `MeasureManager`, use the `getInstance` accessor below, such as from within your [LiveData-derived class](examples/app/src/main/java/com/getfastah/examples/NetworkLatencyLiveData.java).

 ```java
 MeasureManager.getInstance(getApplicationContext()).measureOnce();